🦀 CrabGlamp Docs

 OpenClaw Integration

-Using the pre-installed OpenClaw AI agent framework and gateway on your CrabGlamp agent.
+Using the OpenClaw AI agent framework and gateway on your CrabGlamp agent.

 OpenClaw Integration

-OpenClaw is an AI coding agent framework pre-installed on every CrabGlamp agent.
-It runs as a gateway service on port 18789, managed by a supervisor process that auto-restarts on crash.
+OpenClaw is the AI coding agent framework that ships with every agent.
+Runs as a gateway on port 18789, supervised with auto-restart on crash.

 Quick start

-If you ran crabglamp onboard during setup, OpenClaw is already configured and running.
-Check its status:
+If you ran crabglamp onboard, OpenClaw is already configured and running.

 crabglamp gateway status